funnyzak/alpine-cron-docker/README.md

       - ./db:/db # log
 ```

-For more information, please see the "Demo" folder.
+For more details, please refer to the [docker-compose.yml](example/docker-compose.yml) file.

 ## Contribution